 I usually share the Google maps' location, but Hvítanes is wrongly marked there, so I show you the right location from the map viewer of Landmælingar Íslands - the National Land Survey of Iceland.

-What I have written so far in chronological order about the northern part of the Westfjords is:
+What I have written in chronological order about the northern part of the Westfjords is:

 Have a lovely time seal spotting - next we are going to visit Súðavík village where I stayed for the night :)